Hartford Courant

-The Hartford Courant is the largest daily newspaper in the U.S. state of Connecticut, and is considered to be the oldest continuously published newspaper in the United States.
-A morning newspaper serving most of the state north of New Haven and east of Waterbury, its headquarters on Broad Street in Hartford, Connecticut is a short walk from the state capitol.
+The Hartford Courant is the largest daily newspaper in the U.S. state of Connecticut, and is advertised as the oldest continuously published newspaper in the United States.
+A morning newspaper serving most of the state north of New Haven and east of Waterbury, its headquarters on Broad Street in Hartford, Connecticut was a short walk from the state capitol.
 It reports regional news with a chain of bureaus in smaller cities and a series of local editions.
 It also operates CTNow, a free local weekly newspaper and website.

 The Courant began as a weekly called the Connecticut Courant on October 29, 1764, becoming daily in 1837.
 In 1979, it was bought by the Times Mirror Company.
 In 2000, Times Mirror was acquired by the Tribune Company, which later combined the paper's management and facilities with those of a Tribune-owned Hartford television station.
 The Courant and other Tribune print properties were spun off to a new corporate parent, Tribune Publishing, separate from the station, in 2014.
+In 2020 printing operations ceased in Hartford and were outsourced to Springfield, MA.
+At the heat of the COVID pandemic in December 2020 all Hartford Courant staff permanently vacated the offices to work from home, and later in 2022 the printing press was dismantled and sold for scrap.
 Tribune Publishing agreed in May 2021 to be acquired by Alden Global Capital, which operates its media properties through Digital First Media.
 The transaction was finalized on May 25, 2021.

-History and age

-The Connecticut Courant began as a weekly on October 29, 1764, started by Thomas Green.
-The Hartford Courant became daily in 1837, although it still published a weekly edition until 1896.
-The daily Hartford Courant traces its existence back to the weekly, thereby giving it the title "America's oldest continuously published newspaper", and leading it to adopt "Older than the nation" as its slogan.
+While Alden Global Capital had purchased the building on 285 Broad St. in Hartford for $6.9 million in 2018 through an LLC it was tied to, the building will be put up for absolute auction in November 2025.

+Origins and leading figures

+According to the Library of Congress' database of U.S. newspapers, the origins of the Hartford Courant intertwines with the publication of the weekly Connecticut Courant.
+Founded by Thomas Green, the Connecticut Courant was first published on October 29, 1764.
+In the years following 1774, the title of the paper would be changed to The Connecticut Courant and Hartford Weekly Intelligencer, later simplified to The Connecticut Courant, and the Weekly Intelligencer (1778 to 1791), then reverted to the original form The Connecticut Courant from 1791 to 1914, when the publication ceased.

+In 1837, John L. Boswell, who had become the printer proprietor of The Connecticut Courant the previous year (until 1849), also started the publication of The Daily Courant.
+In 1840, the title would be changed to The Hartford Daily Courant, to finally become The Hartford Courant in 1887.
+Based on the notion that the daily publication was an offshoot of the weekly Connecticut Courant, the newspaper board adopted in 2018 the motto "Older than the nation" as its slogan.